Explore Science-first Philosophy

 Checks and Balances

-30 Phil, Chapter 24, Locke, Touchstone 62: Checks and Balances.
+30 Philosophers, Chapter 24, Locke, Touchstone 62: Checks and Balances.
 For the preservation of individual liberty and the prevention of tyranny, political power must be distributed among different branches of government—executive, legislative, and judicial.
 It is grounded in the idea that human nature is easily corruptible and concentrating power is dangerous.
 This diversification embodies the […]

 Checks and Balances Read More »